pabloqb2000/R-Madrid-public-transport-accessibility/README.md

 ## Madrid Metro Lines

-This section provides a map of Madrid metro lines.
+We also provide a map of Madrid metro lines.
 The thickness of the metro line is proportional to the frequency of the line at the specified hour and day.
-This gives a visual representation of the metro line frequency.

 ![Madrid metro lines map](./results/metro.png)